Timi-T/nautilus-devops/0x04-week/README.md

       Next a docker-compose file was created to automate creating and running containers for the application
       <img src="composefile.png" />
    </li>
-   <li>Next the composible file was activated to run the containers for the applications using the command <h5>docker-compose up -d</h5></li>
+   <li>Next the composible file was activated to run the containers for the applications using the command <span background-color="grey">docker-compose up -d</span></li>
    <li>
       Next nginx on localhost was configured to direct traffic to the containers based on the specified url
       <ul>